brainfo/histogpt_lv/README.md

-## HistoGPT-LV — MIL fine-tuning and inference (BCC vs SCC)
+## HistoGPT-LV — for classifying BCC vs cSCC

-This repo fine-tunes a Multiple Instance Learning (MIL) classifier on slide-level patch features using a pretrained HistoGPT aggregator, then exports a self-contained inference model you can run offline on `.h5` feature files.
+This repo fine-tunes [HistoGPT](https://github.com/marrlab/HistoGPT). you can run offline on `.h5` feature files.

+### Ackowledgment

+The model was from [HistoGPT](https://github.com/marrlab/HistoGPT) under Apache License.
+The dataset was from Anne at Erlangen University.

 ### What’s here
 - `finetune/train_mil_classifier.py`: Cross-validated fine-tuning using PyTorch Lightning